luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 # Tutorial-1 Use existing components from gallery

 A component is self-contained set of code that performs one step in the ML workflow (pipeline), such as data preprocessing, model training, model scoring and so on.
 A component is analogous to a function, in that it has a name, parameters, expects certain input and returns some value.
+Any python script can be wrapped as a component following the [component spec](component-spec-definition.md).

 Azure Machine Learning Gallery contains rich components and pipelines for common machine learning tasks.
 It accelerates the productivity by enabling customer easily leveraging best work of the community instead of start from zero.